-6.5.1 If the estimated cost is $25,000 or greater proof of long service levy payment is required.

-6.5.2 Any ancillary works undertaken shall be at no cost to Council.
+3.31 Any ancillary works undertaken shall be at no cost to Council.

-6.5.3 Submit written permission from the affected property owner for any works proposed on adjoining land.

-6.5.4 Submit written evidence from the Roads and Maritime Services indicating compliance with all necessary requirements.

-6.5.5 Submit written evidence from Sydney Water indicating compliance with all necessary requirements.

-6.5.6 All street name poles, light poles and bus shelters shall be black powder coated in accordance with Blacktown City Council’s Engineering Guide for Development.
-Ensure this is noted on the construction plans.

-6.5.7 Submit a Public Utilities Plan demonstrating adequate clearance between services to stormwater pits, pipes, driveways, light poles, etc.
+3.32 Submit a Public Utilities Plan demonstrating adequate clearance between services to stormwater pits, pipes, driveways, light poles, etc.

-6.6 Roads
+Roads

-6.6.1 Submit a pavement report prepared and designed by a professional civil engineer with soil tests carried out by a registered NATA soils laboratory.
+3.33 Submit a pavement report prepared and designed by a professional civil engineer with soil tests carried out by a registered National Association of Testing Authorities (NATA) soils laboratory.
 The pavement design shall withstand the traffic loadings listed in this consent.

-Note: The design CBR is to be confirmed on site prior to placement of any pavement.
+Note: The design California Bearing Ratio (CBR) is to be confirmed on site prior to placement of any pavement.
 If actual CBR is less than design CBR, revised pavement design will be required.

-6.6.2 Submit a traffic management plan (TMP) including but not limited to a Traffic Control Plan (TCP) and Pedestrian Management Plan, for any works within public road reserves.
-The TCP shall be approved, signed and dated by a person who holds a current Roads and Maritime Services (RMS) Work Zone Traffic Management Plan accreditation and photo card.
+3.34 Submit a traffic management plan (TMP) including but not limited to a Traffic Control Plan (TCP) and Pedestrian Management Plan, for any works within public road reserves.
+The TCP shall be approved, signed and dated by a person who holds a current Transport for NSW (Roads and Maritime) Work Zone Traffic Management Plan accreditation and photo card.

+3.35 Proposed new roads shall be designed and constructed as follows: